Maria Aksenova

 Maria Dmitriyevna Aksenova (born February, 23) is a Russian public figure, media personality, encyclopedist, and businessperson.
-She is best remembered for her fundamental Encyclopedia for Children, a 63-volume edition of Avanta+ Publishing House (circulation – 20 million copies).
+She is best remembered for her fundamental Encyclopedia for Children, a 63-volume edition of Avanta+ Publishing House (circulation: 20 million copies).

-According to are books and famous magazines, Aksenova is publisher, poetess and sportswoman.
+According to books and magazines, Aksenova is a publisher, poet and sportswoman.
 As of 31 October 2001, she controlled 55% ($16.5 million) of the Publishing House's revenue.

-M. Aksenova – winner of the Russian President's Award in the field of education (2001); author of educational TV projects, an accredited MVP level investor of Moscow Seed Fund, academician of the Russian Academy of Natural Sciences.
+Aksenova was the winner of the Russian President's Award in the field of education (2001); author of educational TV projects, an accredited MVP level investor of Moscow Seed Fund, and academician of the Russian Academy of Natural Sciences.

 Personal life

 Born and raised in Moscow, USSR, Maria Aksenova graduated from the Moscow school with a Silver medal.
 She graduated from the MSU Faculty of Mechanics and Mathematics, where she received a first-class degree.
 Maria studied Executive MBA at RANEPA.

 On March 7, 2001, Maria was speaker at the meeting of the President of the Russian Federation V.V.
 Putin with outstanding business women of Russia.

 She studied English and Spanish.
-Hobby: ikebana, travelling (32 countries), rescue diver, old daggers, ethnic jewellery, Qigong.
+Her hobbies are ikebana, travelling (32 countries), rescue diver, old daggers, ethnic jewellery, Qigong.